Dig Dug II

-is a 1985 action video game developed and published by Namco for Japanese arcades.
+is a 1985 action video game developed and published by Namco for arcades.
+It was initially only released in Japanese arcades in March 1985.
 It is a sequel to 1982's Dig Dug.
 Pookas and fire-breathing Fygars return as the enemies, but the side view tunneling of the original is replaced with an overhead view of an island maze.